 The miraculous survival of a Japanese submariner after the midget submarine attack on Sydney Harbour in 1942 has profound consequences.
-His brief internment on an idyllic offshore island has profound consequences, even 64 years later . . . when bestselling Japanese novelist Hiraku Makimura lands in Sydney on a literary junket.
-As in 1942 not everything goes according to plan for the visitor.
-In fact the fiction writer's short stay Down Under turns into a seriously surreal ordeal.
-Even the hotel receptionist proves a handful while a more mature woman with her own skeletons in the cupboard leads the overseas visitor into the murky depths of the submerged past . . . an encounter that rocks him to the core of his literary being.
+His brief internment on an idyllic offshore island and his escape back to Japan result in bestselling Japanese novelist Hiraku Makimura landing in Sydney on a literary junket in 2006.
+But as in 1942 not everything goes according to plan for the visitor.
+In fact the fiction writer's short stay Down Under turns into a surreal ordeal.
+His infatuation with the hotel receptionist is counterbalanced by a woman with her own skeletons in the cupboard.
+She takes him into the murky depths of the submerged past . . . to an improbable rendezvous that rocks him to the core of his literary being.

 In an age conditioned by social networks and “six degrees of separation” the inter-connection of events in Australia, set sixty years apart, from World War Two, to the present day seems irresistible.
 Juxtaposed upon physical settings of seductive allure such as Sydney Harbour and the lesser known, but spectacular, Lord Howe Island, “Improbable Rendezvous” is firmly rooted in the social and historical context of Australia past and present.